cgwire/kitsu/docs/faq-filter/README.md

 You can add several filters.
 Once you are done, validate your choice with the **Confirm** button.

-## How to filter two status of a same task?
+## How to Filter Two Status of a Same Task?

 You may need to filter for example all the tasks that are in **WIP** and **Done** status